VirgilSecurity/virgil-sdk-net/README.md

 To initialize the SDK at Client or Server Side, use the __Access Token__ you created.

-On the page below you can find the list of our guides and use cases where you can see appliance of Virgil SDK NET.
+On the page below you can find the list of our guides and use cases where you can see appliance of Virgil .NET/C# SDK.

 ## Documentation